Performance evaluation of compact plastic scintillating fiber modules for muon tomography applications: Construction of SciFi modules

-To ensure efficient photon collection from the fibres, the dead area between adjacent SiPMs must be kept below 1 mm and minimized as much as possible.
-For this reason, Hamamatsu S13360-2050VE devices~\cite{HamamatsuS13360-2050VE} with a $\rm 2 \times 2$ mm$^{2}$ photosensitive area were selected to assemble the one-dimensional arrays as shown in Fig.~\ref{fig:SciFi_construction} (e).
+To ensure efficient photon collection from the fibers, the dead area between adjacent SiPMs must be kept below 1 mm and minimized as much as possible.
+For this reason, Hamamatsu S13360-2050VE devices~\cite{HamamatsuS13360-2050VE} with a $\rm {2 \times 2}$ $\rm{mm^{2}}$ photosensitive area are selected to assemble the one-dimensional arrays as shown in Fig.~\ref{fig:SciFi_construction}(e).
 These devices employ through-silicon via (TSV) technology instead of conventional wire bonding, reducing the distance between the package edge and the photosensitive area to 0.2 mm on all four sides.
 An additional 0.1 mm margin was reserved to facilitate precise alignment and reliable soldering.
-The SiPMs are sensitive over the 320–900 nm wavelength range, matching well with the emission spectrum of the scintillating fibres.
+The SiPMs are sensitive over the 320–900 nm wavelength range, matching well with the emission spectrum of the scintillating fibers.
 Their typical breakdown voltage is about 53 V and have peak photon detection efficiency reaches about 40\% at 3 V overvoltage around 450 nm.
-Furthermore, each channel has a 50 $\rm \mu m$ pixel pitch and 1584 pixels, ensuring a linear response to photons emitted by the fibres when traversed by cosmic-ray muons.
+Furthermore, each channel has 50 $\rm \mu m$ pixel pitch and 1584 pixels, ensuring a linear response to photons emitted by the fibers when traversed by cosmic-ray muons.